LPL Financial Investment Complaints: Common Claims and Recovery Options

 - Aggressive margin usage

-Crucially, an investor does not need to prove that the firm intended harm.
+Crucially, an investor need not prove that the firm intended to cause harm.
 Rather, investors only need to prove negligence.
 If a firm is found to have failed to detect and respond to signs of misconduct, it may be held liable.

 In cases of failure to supervise, activity in other clients’ accounts may be relevant.
-However, investors should remember that arbitrations and settlements involving other clients are not evidence of firm liability.
+However, investors should remember that arbitrations and financial settlements involving other clients are insufficient evidence to establish a firm’s liability in their own case.

 LPL Financial Selling Away Allegations

-Brokerage firms restrict their brokers from selling investments not offered by the firm.
-This is because firms conduct due diligence on the investments they offer in order to avoid being vectors for fraud.
+Brokerage firms should also restrict their brokers from selling investments not offered by the firm.
+This is because firms conduct due diligence on the investments they offer to avoid becoming conduits for fraud.

 When a broker sells investments not offered by their firm, they are engaging in selling away.
-This violates FINRA Rule 3280, which requires brokers to seek approval from their firm before engaging in private securities transactions.
+This violates FINRA Rule 3280, which requires brokers to obtain their firm’s approval before engaging in private securities transactions.

 Important questions in cases of selling away include: